technofibre36/connect/README.md

-A modern authentication system built with Node.js, Express, MongoDB, and Next.js.
+built with Node.js, Express, MongoDB, and Next.js.

 ## Architecture